 If you feel like you might benefit from trying this technique out, I am more than happy to guide you along the way.
 As always I am going to share from my own personal experience and explain you how journaling works for me.
 I used to journal a lot when practicing The Work created by Byron Katie.
 When doing The Work, you basically write down your stressful thoughts and then identify the ways in which they are not true.
 You also learn to transform them into statements that are actually feeling better and in many cases are also closer to reality.
 This process helped me to see clearly and to start letting go of my limiting beliefs.
 What we are taught during this process is that, basically, once you write your thoughts down, your ego (shadow self) can´t talk you out of them and mislead you anymore.
 Any belief you write down is then visible for you – black on white – and your conscious mind can finally see it and work with it.

 For me writing serves as a kind of magnified thinking process where I can become aware of my beliefs and subsequently start actively working on them.
 What I would like to guide you through is a specific type of journaling related to consciously creating our future reality.
-If you are interested in shifting your past experience and memories (yes, it totally is possible) then go ahead and give The Work a try.
+If you are interested in shifting your past experience and memories (yes, it totally is possible) then journaling is one of the methods that helps you to tap into subconscious beliefs.
 But now, I would like to introduce you to a journaling process that I am using to tap into the future “me” or in other words the “me” that I know I want to embody.